drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	  ]
 	) <ppi_alg>

-	@ppi_alg is takes as input a point set $P$ for the triangulation to be constructed from and return the DT from the transformed triangulation $T$. _(line 1)_ The triangulation is initialized as a triangle enclosing all points in $P$ by adding 3 new points to the triangulation and is constructed in a way such that all of the other points lie inside this triangle which is noted in _(line 2)_.
+	@ppi_alg takes as input a point set $P$ for the triangulation to be constructed from and return the DT from the transformed triangulation $T$. _(line 1)_ The triangulation is initialized as a triangle enclosing all points in $P$ by adding 3 new points to the triangulation and is constructed in a way such that all of the other points lie inside this triangle which is noted in _(line 2)_.
 These extra three points